-The relationship between siblings is inherently special.
-Our society uses the term closer than a brother for a reason.
 Further, the state recognizes the importance of sibling relationships.
-In 2008, our government implemented the Fostering Connections to Success and Increasing Adoptions Act (source) that mandated the state to make reasonable efforts to keep siblings together in the foster care system.
+In 2008, our state government implemented the Fostering Connections to Success and Increasing Adoptions Act, requiring the state to make reasonable efforts to keep siblings together in the foster care system.

 1. Scenario One